Binance Market Update (2022-07-08)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BTCST, VIDT, and LDO, up by 107%, 29%, and 28%, respectively.
+Market outperformers include BTCST, UNFI, and ELF, up by 96%, 23%, and 17%, respectively.

 Top stories of the day: